 Toronto just had its third warmest January on record and its second wettest.
 Toronto’s average temperature was a staggering 4 degrees above normal.
 It was also Toronto’ second wettest January on record.
 With next to no snow on the ground in Toronto, it’s easy to assume that there is also a lack of snow in Ellicottville.

 South of the border in Buffalo, it was similar story.
 Here it was only the 9th warmest January, but snow falls were still well below average.

 It was.
 The Weather Network predicted a good old fashioned winter for most of Eastern North America.
 To their credit, they just announced that they are eating crow.

 Pretty good actually.
 Below is a screenshot from Holiday Valley’s website today.

 Any Silver Linings?

-Apart from the fact that you haven’t had to shovel your driveway?
+Apart from the fact that you haven’t had to shovel your driveway and Ellicottville golf courses maybe opening early?
 Well, yes actually.
 One of the consequences of the milder weather is that the great lakes virtually ice free.
 In total, the Great Lakes have just 6.7% ice cover.
 Lake Erie has just 0.4% ice cover.
 Normally at this time of year, we would expect around 50% of the lake to be frozen.
 Why is this good news for Ellicottville ski hills?
 Because it means plenty of potential for lake effect snow.
 Lake effect snow in Ellicottville occurs when cold, arctic air passes over the relatively warm waters of Lake Erie.
 The result is a delivery of white gold!

 In our unscientific opinion, it may show that skiing in Ellicottville might actually be more resilient in the event of climate change than we thought.
 Few industries are at greater risk from climate change than skiing.
 However, it is encouraging that both Holiday Valley and Holimont have coped so well with a winter that was 4 degrees above average in Toronto.